Extract metadata from MOV (Quicktime) files

 Is there already spoken of a feature that also can also read IPTC metadata from Quicktime movies?

-#1 Updated by Steve Wright over 7 years ago
+#1 Updated by Steve Wright almost 8 years ago

 Old Mac OS / OS X user here (currently enjoying a "forced sojourn" in Windows XP Pro and Ubuntu).
 Not a developer or coder by any stretch, however.